CJVisser/Zabbix-Dashboard-Gauge/README.md

 ## About the Gauge
 ![Dashboard Gauge Cluster](images/gauge-image-small-with-indicator.gif)
 The design of the Zabbix Gauge Widget is strongly influenced by [Google Chart's 'Gauge'](https://developers.google.com/chart/interactive/docs/gallery/gauge).
-It tries to emulate most of the configurable features of the google release but it renders as svg without javascript while using zabbix native function calls.
+It tries to emulate most of the configurable features of the google release and uses native Zabbix function calls to express svg without third-party javascript.
 Because it's a native widget, it can be resized or moved around just like any other on your dashboard.

 Configuration of the gauge supports naming the widget, labeling the gauge, selecting your item, the gauge range, displaying the number of 'minor ticks' between 'major ticks', and defining up to three shaded regions with optional indicator light to show normal and problem value ranges.
 The gauge also displays the value with units.

 ## What's inside
 The installer script and related patches add functionality to zabbix-web to display item values in a gauge-style widget. _gauge-installer_ is an interactive script, it will confirm your zabbix docroot, zabbix release, backup your docroot into a tar file, and attempt a dry-run of the install before asking you if you are sure you really really want to install it.
 There is also an option to reverse the install in case you change your mind.
 See the section "Working with Patches" for more info.